Hissy Fit - March 2023 - Two Life Lessons: Ones We Never Learn

 At this point, you need a list of supplies, unfortunately, you wont be able to lift your head off the pillow to get them, that is if you actually made it to bed at all and didn’t fall asleep on the couch with the pizza box on your stomach.
 If you’re lucky, (we have the Irish rooting for us this month) there will be at least one piece of pizza left to facilitate the recovery plan.
 The home remedy is Advil, McDonald’s, Gatorade and one cold piece of pizza, if you have it.
 But this plan is only for us deprived coastal people who don’t live in sophisticated cities.
 (Yes, that’s sarcasm.)

 Did you know that some larger cities have hydration bars?
-These are places where someone who is hungover—and ain’t got time for that— goes to get a medical professional to administer an IV drip filled with vitamins, minerals and medicines to quickly relieve headaches, nausea, dry mouth and other general hangover symptoms.
+These are places where someone who is hungover—and ain’t got time for it— goes to get a medical professional to administer an IV drip filled with vitamins, minerals and medicines to quickly relieve headaches, nausea, dry mouth and other general hangover symptoms.
 Let this concept sink in a minute… ‘Merica!

-So, instead of stopping your drinking and going home when your faculties are still teetering on the side of not needing an IV, many people choose to go with the belly-up-to-the-IV-bar option.
+So, instead of stopping drinking and going home when your faculties are still teetering on the side of not needing an IV, many people choose to go with the belly-up-to-the-IV-bar option.
 I guess you could say they thrive in fluid environments, or, you could just say, REALLY?

 Here’s a funny, or possibly sobering, thought: What do you say when you run into an acquaintance at the IV bar?
 You can’t claim, “I’m picking this up for a friend.”
 I guess you just have to own it: “I burnt the roof of my mouth on pizza, and I’m hoping the hydration will help it heal faster.”